French Country Curtains:

 Elegant Cheesecloth Sculptures

-french country curtains: cheesecloth knot
+cheesecloth knot curtain

 If you're looking for French country curtains with a special flair, these could be right for you.